BROKEN LEG ACCIDENT – TIBIA FRACTURE INJURY COMPENSATION ATTORNEYS

 - an X-ray to have an image of the tibia

-- a magnetic resonance imaging (MRI) scan for a detailed image of the muscles, ligaments, and bones around the tibia
+- magnetic resonance imaging (MRI) scan gives a more detailed image of the muscles, ligaments, and bones around the tibia

 An MRI scan is often used if the other scans have not been able to diagnose the problem.